group-project-2022/Mqtt_AES_Container/README.md

 # Mqtt_AES_Container
-Implementation of an MQTT client-server service to send and receive encrypted files Containerization and deployment of this application in a container.
+Implementation of an MQTT client-server service to send and receive encrypted files.
+Containerization and deployment of this application in a container.

 ![image](https://user-images.githubusercontent.com/15292237/158055197-f75a7abf-e792-461c-9817-53df660de3d9.png)